Sam Tsui: 2013–present: Album, tours, future projects

 Tsui released his first full-length original album, Make It Up, in May 2013 after a raising more than $64,000 through the crowdfunding site Kickstarter.
 The project was produced by Kurt Schneider.

 In summer 2013, Tsui and Schneider toured across Canada and the US with Alex Goot, Against the Current, Landon Austin, Luke Conard, and King the Kid.

 Tsui continues to make covers of popular music on his YouTube channel while also collaborating with other YouTubers.
 In September 2013, Sam published a duet with Elle Winter entitled "Unsinkable (Music Is Medicine)" online.
 The proceeds of the single went towards pediatric cancer research as a part of the Music Is Medicine's Donate a Song project.

 Tsui's vocals were featured in a promotional video for Coca-Cola that premiered on January 14, 2014.
 In 2013, Kurt Hugo Schneider and Coca-Cola teamed up to create music videos featuring creative covers of two 2011 hits namely Calvin Harris' "Feel So Close" and Of Monsters and Men's "Little Talks" for a campaign called "The Sounds of AHH".
 The commercial edits of both premiered on the inaugural episode of season 13 of American Idol on January 14, 2014, on FOX with "Feel So Close" featuring the vocals of Tsui whereas Schneider makes music playing only Coca-Cola bottles, glasses and cans.

 In 2016, Tsui starred in an episode of Bones as collegiate acappella singing group member Jake Eisenberg.

+In 2021, on the tenth anniversary of his and Grimmie's release of their "Just a Dream" cover with Schneider, Sam and Kurt rerecorded their parts of the song while keeping Christina's original portion in memory of her murder in 2016.
+The song was noticeably sadder in tone and included a clip from an interview of Christina in the opening and a clip of her closing one of her old videos with a thank you at the end.
+The duo performed the reimagined version at a benefit concert for the Christina Grimmie Foundation on June 15, 2021.

 Personal life

 On April 15, 2016, Tsui posted a coming out video on his YouTube channel in which he announced that he is gay and in a long-term relationship with fellow musician and collaborator Casey Breves.
 They met while they were both at Yale (Tsui a freshman and Breves a junior) and were both part of an a cappella group on campus.
 The couple got married on April 16, 2016.
+They have adopted a daughter, named Elaia.